patrickm10/patrickm10/README.md

 # About Me

-I'm Patrick, I'm working right now as a data platform engineer but love coding in my spare time.
+My name is Patrick and I'm working right now as a data platform engineer but love coding in my spare time.
 I recently graduated from WPI with a Bachelors in Computer Science and plan on pursuing my Masters degree in Computer Science.
+Here's some of my main projects that I work on.

 ## Socials